 The Ophiuchian reached forward causing Cadence to flinch.
 He ripped her rings off of her fingers before gesturing to Nico with the conductor.
 “Look at her hand.
 The injured one.”

 What?
 They knew about that too?

 Cadence gave Nico a reassuring nod.
 He drifted to her side before he began to undo the bandages wrapped tightly around her hand.

 It was difficult to see the reason—the physical marks—for why Werner had always kept his hands hidden beneath his gloves.
 This was because the reason was hidden by a dark-blue-ish, bruise-like splotch that filled in the crater of Werner’s palm.
-Cadence couldn’t even see the scar of the knife-would above it all nor the scars lying beneath.
+Cadence couldn’t even see the scar of the knife-wound above it all nor the scars lying beneath it.